olemlong/SmartParts/README.md

 ![](images/FlowChart.png)

 Whats with the colors?
-The colors indicates what compartment the component is in.
+When a search is done, the drawers light up with a color.
+The color indicates the compartment in the drawer the component is in.
 Red empty drawer.
 Yellow first compartment.
 Green second compartment.